 Race and racism is a reality that so many of us grow up learning to just deal with.
 But if we ever hope to move past it, it can't just be on people of colour to deal with it.
 It's up to all of us - Black, white, everyone- no matter how well-meaning we think we might be, to do the honest, uncomfortable work of rooting it out.

-It’s October, the month to celebrate and focus our attention on the contributions of Black people around the world.
+It’s coming up to October, the month to celebrate and focus our attention on the contributions of Black people around the world.
 An opportunity to shine a spotlight on the outstanding people within our community, that make us proud to be British.

 We celebrate ‘Black History Month’ and the various cultures, traditions and practices derived from the rich history that dates back thousands of years.